zakozakozakozakozako/Action-Build/README-en.md

 ------

 # Changelog
+-- Automatically download and modify the ZRAM add-on module when `ZRAM` is enabled.
+-- Fix issues where `ZRAM` is unusable or unable to launch non-system apps.
 -- Fix the problem that the official script cannot run when the kernel version is between `5.15.0-5.15.123`, and the result of the quick compilation has problems. [@zzh20188](https://github.com/zzh20188)
 -- Support `BBR`.
 -- Allow custom kernel suffix.  <- **`beta`**